collorg/halfORM/README.md

 ```python
 >>> the_posts_commented_by_gaston = gaston_comments._fkeys.post()
 ```
-knowing that a Post object has the following struncture:
+Knowing that a Post object has the following structure:
 ```
 TABLE: "halftest"."blog"."post"
 DESCRIPTION: